cmu-llms-class/cmu-llm-class-website-2023/homework1.md

 OpenAI has three other smaller model sizes you will be asked to compare against; in order from smallest to biggest these are ``ada``, ``babbage``, and ``curie``.
 For example, to swap to ada, you would recreate the inference engine using ``engine = OpenAIEngine('ada')``.
 For the final problem in the homework, you will be asked to compare `davinci` with `text-davinci-003`, a variant of GPT-3 which was finetuned for instruction following.

 Note that we are choosing to use slightly older versions of GPT-3's models in this homework because there tends to be more information about how the older models were trained than there is for OpenAI's newer ones.

+If you feel uncomfortable creating an account with OpenAI in order to complete the homework, please email the professors at llms-11-667 @ andrew.cmu.edu, and we will help come up with an alternative arrangement for model inference.
+This will not affect your homework grade.

 ## Disclaimer
 As you all know by know, 11-667 is a completely new course, and you are guinea-pigging a completely new homework!